devops-cloud-group/united-wordpress-aws/README.md

 Provide S3 bucket and DynamoDB as Remote Backend **MANUALY**:

-1. Create S3 bucket with name of "tfstate-<Account_ID>" in region "us-east-1"
+1. Create S3 bucket with name of "backend/tfstate-<Account_ID>" in region "us-east-1"

 2. Create DynamoDB table name of "tfstate-team1" with LockID key using S3 url